[ register ] user: pass:

 I have little memory of her sister Beth -- I think I only met her a couple of times when she was visiting Mab and I was a child.
 She was a missionary but I can't remember where.
 Her brothers, Sandy and Jack and their wives I do remember well and we visited Sandy's son , Tony and his wife, Geraldine, at their farm near Claverly just south of Kaikoura when we were on a family holiday.

-Beth was the first to die but the other three all lived to great ages and they wrote to each other every week -- big, long newsy letters.
-I used to read Mab's mail for her when her eyesight got very poor.
 She was the morning organist at the Presbyterian Church here for decades and she was not into slow, dirge-like singing, so we belted along in fine style in the morning, with visiting Presbyterians sometimes struggling to keep up.
 The evening organist was a teenager who was just learning and was therefore much more tentative, so in the mornings the congregation raced to keep up and in the evenings they tended to outrun the organist.

-1. Adrienne Finlay.
+1. Adrienne Findlay.

-2. Claire Finlay.
+2. Claire Findlay.

-She m.
-Henry North on 19 Dec 1944 in Christchurch, NZ.
-He was b.
-5 Jun 1911 in Geraldine and d.
-29 Jan 1995 in Richmond, NZ.
+She married, on 19 Dec 1944, to Henry Holloway North, in Christchurch, NZ.
+He was born 5 Jun 1911 in Geraldine and died 29 Jan 1995 in Richmond, New Zealand.
 He was the son of William Bernard North and Annetta Charlotte Dumville Holloway.
-An Ancestor Chart for him can be found at Ancestry.com .
-Children (per Philippa Wells, email, 2 Dec 2007):
+An Ancestor Chart for him can be found at Ancestry.com.

 1. Alexandra North.
 She m.
 1st Mr. Carson and had 3 children:

-1. Toni North.
+1. Toni Alexandra Carson.

-2. Joanna Mary Northl
+2. Joanna Mary Carson.

-3. Derisly Andrew North.
+3. Derisly Andrew Carson.

 3. Juliet Rosemary North.
 She m.
 1st Mr. Edwards and had 2 children.

-1. Sara Edwards
+1. Sara Edwards.

 2. Keren Edwards.